 This is a REAL-LIFE job profile written by a Male aged 30 who works as a Owner in Niles, NY.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 |Other Compensation||None Set|

 |Years Experience||3 years|

 Opinions on your CAREER overall (i.e. not just your current job)

 Current job Q&A

 Describe the type of organization you work for.

 Sole-propeitor of a company that partners across several segments of media and entertainment products.
 Colloborative music production, printed media materials for entertainment executives, exclusively designed shirts and clothing pertaining to pop culture.